U.S. Northwest hit by more storms after flooding, power outages

 SEATTLE Residents of the U.S. Pacific Northwest were hit by fresh storms on Thursday after the region received record-breaking rainfall that left two dead in Oregon and triggered widespread flooding, landslides, road closures and power cuts.

-Periods of heavy rain and fierce winds will continue across the Pacific Northwest and down into northern California as the next instalment of storms move onshore, and warnings of coastal floods were issued for 3 a.m. to 9 a.m. local on Friday morning (1100 to 1700 GMT), the National Weather Service said.
+Periods of heavy rain and fierce winds will continue across the Pacific Northwest and down into northern California as the next instalment of storms move onshore, and flooding was forecast along the coast over the next 24 hours, the National Weather Service said.

-"We still have rivers over flood stage in eleven counties as of 6 a.m. (local) but most of the rivers have crested and are falling," said Washington Military Department spokesman Mark Stewart.
-Rainfall was expected for Friday and Saturday, he said.
+"A new front is coming in today and another on Saturday but they are not expected to be as bad," said Mark Stewart, a spokesman for the Washington Military Department.

-The storms this week, which shattered at least five weather records for the Seattle area, including the wettest first nine days in December, triggered mudslides and flooding, closed roadways and schools, and prompted Washington's Governor Jay Inslee to declare a state of emergency.
+"We still have rivers over flood stage in eleven counties as of 6 a.m. (local) but most of the rivers have crested and are falling," Stewart added.

-Puget Sound Energy, a utility that serves Seattle, reported that the number of customers without power had dropped to 9,031 by Thursday evening, down from 37,000 customers a day ago.
+The storms this week, which shattered at least five weather records for the Seattle area, including the wettest first nine days in December ever, triggered mudslides and flooding, knocked out power to thousands of people, closed roadways and schools, and prompted Washington's Governor Jay Inslee to declare a state of emergency.

-The National Weather Service said it received reports of a tornado in Battle Ground, Washington.
+Puget Sound Energy, a utility that serves Seattle, reported 11,615 customers without power on Thursday morning, down from 37,000 customers a day ago.

-In Portland, Oregon, a main utility said some 2,250 remained without power in northern Oregon on Thursday evening.
+In Portland, Oregon, a main utility said its crews worked overnight to restore power to roughly 50,000 customers, though some 3,500 remained without power in northern Oregon.
+Schools in a number of districts remained closed on Thursday.

 Transit officials said north-bound lanes of Interstate 5 remained closed on Thursday north of Vancouver, Washington.